Sharing in-depth product reviews via a multi-channel content strategy.

 It wasn’t long before I was a self-taught plant-based nutritionist.
 And because I was supplementing my athletic training with protein powders, I became quite savvy in what to look for in certain products.

-In fact, I became so savvy in vegan protein powders, that I start writing reviews and shooting short videos about the products I like, such as this one below:
+In fact, I became so savvy in the world of vegan protein powder, that I start writing reviews and shooting short videos about the products I like, such as this one below:

 In addition to videos, I would write long-form review posts that captured everything from the nutritional profile, taste, and average cost.
 I published all this content on the vanity domain VeganProteinPowder.reviews.
 Although I sold the site and all of its content in early 2019, you can still see most of it via the Wayback Machine.